pypa/distlib/docs/overview.rst

 --------------

-The project has reached alpha status in its development: there is a test suite and it has been exercised on Windows, Ubuntu and Mac OS X.
+The project has reached alpha status in its development: there is a test suite and it has been exercised on Windows, Ubuntu and Mac OS X. No release has yet been made: to work with the proejct, you need to clone the source repository or download a tarball from it.

 The source repository for the project is on BitBucket: